 Here is a brief look on the features of both Aweber and Mailchimp to help you select the best email autoresponder for your blogging needs.

-However, both Aweber and Mailchimp guarantee that this will not be a problem.
-Both the tools have a considerably efficient user interface.
-Aweber provides a more professional outlook to forms and emails.
-You can also set in special codes to customize your email.
+Both Aweber and Mailchimp guarantee that this will not be a problem.
+Both email autoresponders have a considerably efficient, yet simple user interface.
+Aweber, however, provides a more professional outlook for optin forms and emails.

 It has a source view and preview tabs at the bottom of the page.
 You can add your own stamp and even digital signatures to your emails.

-Mailchimp has a fun and very friendly interface.
+Mailchimp has a fun, intuitive, and graphical interface.
 You can set out equally professional designs through this interface.
 It provides a GUI editor, which does your work and all you have to do is, feed in your choices.

-Aweber comes out handy in this case.
-It has a built-in tracker that gets you real time records of your accomplishment.
+I can say without a second thought that Aweber does this job in an excellent manner.
+It has a built-in tracker that gets you real time data.

-Mailchimp does not have this feature.
-However, it comes with SiteAnalytics360, which in collaboration with Google Analytics, can give you a reasonably efficient tracking service.
+However, Mailchip comes with SiteAnalytics360, which in collaboration with Google Analytics, can give you a reasonably efficient tracking service.

 Deciding if a subscriber is responsive or not is very effective with Aweber.
 Mailchimp just puts some stars next to each subscriber which makes it difficult to decide (you may want to regularly clean up your list).